Are You Testing Your Products the Right Way?

 Instead, use a secure platform to gather feedback early on in the product development process.
 You’ll be able to protect proprietary information while receiving valuable feedback toward creating a customer-centric finished product.
 The benefits will pay off at launch.

 6. Launching and Walking Away.
 Your product launch is an opportunity to continue improving upon the customer experience.
 You’ll want to track your customer metrics, follow reviews and stay on top of inventory and sales.
 Being informed about your post-launch activity can make the difference between moving forward with your flotation-device rain jacket or moving in a different direction.

-Along that same line, testing in-line product can be just as valuable as testing prototypes.
+Along that same line, testing in-line products can be just as valuable as testing prototypes.
 Launched products can undergo valuable style or performance updates once the product has matured or plateaued in its life cycle.

 7. Resisting Another Try.
-It’s like the saying goes: If at first you don’t succeed, try, try again.
-You may find yourself faced with significant changes to your product that can make it feel like you’re moving backwards.
+It’s like the saying goes: If at first, you don’t succeed, try, try again.
+You may find yourself faced with significant changes to your product that can make it feel like you’re moving backward.
 However, customer feedback and product or fit testing help avoid post-launch problems that are even more costly and frustrating.
 Taking the time to act on feedback before going to market is smart, and will ensure a better product in the end.

 Avoiding these 7 mistakes can keep your products on target and minimize risks and misses.
 An effective way to streamline and enhance your product development process is to use a product research and testing platform that can add value through each phase.

 To learn more about the MESH01 Platform, contact us.